glouppe/info8010-deep-learning/lecture6.md

 - it is a disjoint system (2 disjoint heads with their respective losses, ad-hoc merging procedure);
 - it optimizes for localization rather than detection;
 - it cannot reason about global context and thus requires significant post-processing to produce coherent detections.

+???

+Localization is the task of predicting the bounding box of an object that is known to be present in the image, while detection is the task of predicting the bounding box of an object that may or may not be present in the image.

 ---